How To Delete all Bookmarks in Chrome

 How to Delete the Bookmarks Folder in macOS

-If you feel comfortable with the command line, you can call up Terminal and go the following directory in your user account.
+If you feel comfortable with the command line, you can call up Terminal and go to the following directory in your user account.

 $ cd ~/Library/Application Support/Google/Chrome/Default/